Power of Attorney for Personal Care

 When does my power of attorney end?

-• you make a new one, unless the new one says that you want more than one, or
+- you make a new one while you’re mentally capable of doing that, unless the new one says something else, or

-• you cancel or revoke it while you are mentally capable.
+- you cancel or revoke it while you’re mentally capable.

 Can I cancel my power of attorney?